mcteague/campusEatsdb-DSBA6160-Group3/README.md

 Below we provide an overview of the campuseats database and detail the enhancements made to it by our team.

+Additionally, be sure to check out our [YouTube video](https://youtu.be/MFqbDaVHxcA) where Bhomik from our team discusses our database enhancements in more detail.

 #### Overview and Structure

 The EERD below details the Campus Eats database with the rating system enhancement added.